Best AI Medical Scribe Australia 2026:

 Dedicated AI model per medical specialty; not a generalist model

-While Medow's pricing isn't listed on its website, they offer a 60 day money back guarantee.
+While Medow's pricing isn't listed on its website, they offer a 60-day money-back guarantee.

 Anti-hallucination checks: outputs strictly reflect the transcript